rodrigorxd/Simple_Calculator/README.md

 - Print "Invalid" if 0 is used as divisor

 v3 (02/25/2022):
-- Root added (second number typed works as radical)
+- Root added (second number typed works as index)
 - Bhaskara's formula - Added option to add other number (total of 3) when Bhaskara is selected